takanyanta/Horse-Racing-Prediction/README.md

 #### 2-2.
 Preprocessing Data

-* Preprocessing data which makes data bocome able to be analyzed.
+* Preprocessing data which makes data become able to be analyzed.

 ```python
 df["Date"] = pd.to_datetime(df["Date"])